KayleeYMJ/Pacific_Underwater_Resort/README.md

 ## Functions:
  Booking diving suits, diving trainings, dinner, transports and rooms.
  Showing map and history of this resort.
- Also including some basic functions like login and chat.
+ Also including some basic functions like login, sign up and chat.
 ## How to build up:
  clone or download the whole project and open index.html in any browsers such as Chrome or any development tools like Visual Studio Code.
 ## Techniques: